Darbhanga Public School

 Darbhanga Public School is an Indian CBSE affiliated English medium co-educational school of the district (Darbhanga) and Mithila, established on 5 January 2000.
 The region has been an ancient seat of learning.
 The school was established by a team of people.

 The students in the school are divided into four houses:

 About the school

 The school has a history of over 15 years in the space of education.
-It was started by a team of educationists The Darbhanga Public School is founded by Dr. Lal Mohan Jha who was the principal of C.M.Science College and ex-director of Women's Institute of Technology, who is currently chairman of the school.
+It was started by a team of educationists The Darbhanga Public School was founded by Dr. Lal Mohan Jha who was the principal of C.M.Science College and ex-director of Women's Institute of Technology, who is currently chairman of the school.
 In last 18 years; the school has established itself as a premier education center of entire Mithilanchal.
 Over 2000 alumni of the school today are working across the globe.

 Motto of the school

-Motto of the School is - “Manifestation of Perfection.”

-The motto is derived from a famous quote of Swami Vivekananda – “Education is the manifestation of perfection already present in man”.
+The motto of the School is - “Manifestation of Perfection” The motto is derived from a famous quote by Swami Vivekananda – “Education is the manifestation of perfection already present in man”.
 Something is said to be manifested only when it finds an expression.